seanwhs/BootCamps/04-data-engineering-and-ai/scikit-learn/Docs/Student-Workbook.md

 ```

+---

 ### Part C: Debugging Challenge

-* You run K-Means clustering with $K=5$ on a dataset where silhouette scores indicate poor cluster separation.
-You notice that features have vastly different scales (e.g., feature A ranges from 0 to 1, while feature B ranges from 0 to 1,000,000).
-How do differing feature scales distort distance-based clustering algorithms like K-Means?
-How do you fix it?
+* You run K-Means with $K=5$ on unscaled features (Feature A ranges 0–1; Feature B ranges 0–1,000,000) and obtain poor silhouette scores.
+Explain the distortion and provide the fix.
+* *Answer:* Distance-based algorithms like K-Means are dominated by features with larger numerical magnitudes.
+Feature B completely overwhelms Feature A in Euclidean distance calculations. **Fix:** Scale all features using `StandardScaler` or `MinMaxScaler` within a preprocessing pipeline before clustering.

+---

 ### Part D: Architectural Review Questions

 * Why is dimensionality reduction via PCA often placed as a preprocessing step inside a machine learning pipeline before feeding continuous features into regression models?
+* *Answer:* PCA removes multicollinearity by projecting correlated features onto orthogonal axes, reduces computational overhead, and mitigates overfitting in high-dimensional regression tasks.

 ---